Fatty Liver Grade 2 Causes, Treatment, and Prevention for Bangladeshi Patients

 What is Grade 2 Fatty Liver?

 Grade 2 fatty liver is a moderate form of non-alcoholic fatty liver disease (NAFLD) where liver cells have accumulated a significant amount of fat.
-At this stage, the liver may begin showing signs of inflammation, increasing the risk of fibrosis or cirrhosis if untreated.

 Key points about Grade 2 fatty liver: